 - ln(x) = Natural Logarithm of x, implemented as ln(x) in Excel

-- N(x) = Cumulative Standard normal distribution, with mean of zero and standard deviation of one, implemented as Norm.S.Dist (x,1) in Excel
+- N(x) = Cumulative Distribution Function (CDF), of a standard normal distribution (mean of zero and standard deviation of one) implemented as Norm.S.Dist (x,1) in Excel

 An Excel Implementation